TheOnodrim/Shield/README.md

 Photo Source: https://image.freepik.com/free-vector/golden-shield-retro-design_12454-5380.jpg

-Shield is a zero configuration, single file python script made to be run to harden and secure your Debian or Debian based OS.
-The python script is mainly used to create a UI and automate bash hardening scripts.
+Shield is a single file python script, and a folder of hardening scripts, made to be run to harden and secure your Debian or Debian based OS.
+The python script is mainly used to create a UI and automate the running of bash hardening scripts.

-- Zero installation
-- Zero configuration
-- Single file python script

 ## Usage:
 Clone the script and follow these instruction below, and then run it as root and select which sections to run when prompted.